hyperledger-archives/sawtooth-core/docs/source/architecture/validator_network.rst

 connectivity patterns and the underlying capabilities of the transport layer (IPv4, IPv6, etc.)

+We have adopted the
+`0MQ asynchronous client/server pattern <http://zguide.zeromq.org/php:chapter3#toc24>`_,
+which consists
-We have adopted the 0MQ Asynchronous Client/Server Pattern [#f2]_ which consists of a 0MQ ROUTER socket on the server side which listens on a provided endpoint, with a number of connected 0MQ DEALER sockets as the connected clients.
+of a 0MQ ROUTER socket on the server side which listens on a provided endpoint, with a number of connected 0MQ DEALER sockets as the connected clients.
 The 0MQ guide describes the features of this pattern as follows: